Vibha-Panwar/Python-/readme.txt

     i think i did it accidentally.
     I am doing it again.
-    I am trying it again to make sure that i woun't forget the process.
+    I am trying it again to make sure that i woun't forget the process. it is a next day (saturday)
+    i am again repeating the process.
+    i hope i will not make any mistake today.